ErraticPattern/obsidian-ideas/1 - Rough Notes/Reminders.md

 - [ ] Create a template github repository to easily start new studies with the default folders and files.
 Have a README file explaining the rules.
 - [ ] Check scripts on github (e.g. simulatneous eeg and et, eeg and fmri)
 - [ ] Create a script that gets demogprahic information based on BIDS organization.
 - [ ] Make the transition from matlab to python by translating the scripts.
 Use AI to help.
-Try using python standards of filenames, functions, and scripts while also trying to maintain the standards I adopted in matlab.
+Try using python standards of filenames, functions, and scripts while also trying to maintain the standards I adopted in matlab. ⏬
-- [ ] Update Zotero Template to hyperlink yaml fields.
-Also create a template for journals.
+- [x] Update Zotero Template to hyperlink yaml fields.
+Also create a template for journals. ✅ 2024-11-03
 - [ ] In the future create a query note that fetches all annotations by colors, such that I will have notes by quotes, ideas, methodologies, etc. (Maybe use the color hashtags).
 - [ ] Add also the word documents from my thesis.
 - [ ] Create scripts/functions for the `scans.tsv` and `sessions.tsv`.
 Make sure you also understand the `beh` folder better.